Mystic Marathon

-The game was only available as a conversion kit for Williams games with horizontal monitors, the first such kit from the company.
+The game was only available as a conversion kit for Williams games with horizontal monitors, marking the first such kit from the company.
 Three versions were released: one for Defender; one for Joust, Robotron: 2084, and Stargate; and one for Bubbles.
 500 conversion kits were produced in total along with 5 dedicated cabinet prototypes.

 Mystic Marathon was released in the year following the video game crash of 1983 alongside Turkey Shoot and Inferno, none of which were as successful as earlier games from Williams or ported to contemporary home systems.

 Development

 Mystic Marathon was developed by Williams Electronics, with Kristina Donofrio as the lead designer and programmer, Ken Graham as the secondary programmer, with input from Python Anghelo and Noah Falstein.
 Donofrio had previously worked on Williams pinball games as a sound engineer; Graham did additional programming for other Williams games including Sinistar and Bubbles.
 Graham's primary responsibility on Mystic Marathon was to generate the backgrounds and sprites.
 It was the first game for Williams 6809 REV.2 hardware.
 The sound synthesis is reused from Williams System 7 hardware.